-Depositary services Associated Fee •Issuance of ADSs, including issuances resulting from a distribution of Shares or \$5.00 (or less) per 100 ADSs (or portion of 100 ADSs) rights or other property •Cancellation of ADSs for the purpose of withdrawal, including if the deposit agreement terminates Any cash distribution to ADS registered holders, excluding cash dividend \$0.02 (or less) per ADSs (or portion of ADSs) Taxes and other governmental charges the Depositary or the custodian have to pay As necessary on any ADS or Share underlying an ADS (e.g., stock transfer taxes, stamp duty or withholding taxes) Transfer and registration of shares on our share register to or from the name of the Registration or transfer fees Depositary or its agent when you deposit or withdraw shares •Cable, telex and facsimile transmissions (when expressly provided in the deposit Expenses of the Depositary agreement) •Conversion of foreign currency Distribution of securities distributed to holders of deposited securities which are A fee equivalent to the fee that would be payable if securities distributed to distributed by the Depositary to ADS registered holders ADS holders had been Shares and the Shares had been deposited for issuance of ADSs Any charges incurred by the Depositary or its agents for servicing the deposited As necessary. securities
+Depositary services Associated Fee •Issuance of ADSs, including issuances resulting from a distribution \$5.00 (or less) per 100 ADSs (or portion of 100 ADSs) of Shares or rights or other property •Cancellation of ADSs for the purpose of withdrawal, including if the deposit agreement terminates Any cash distribution to ADS registered holders, excluding cash \$0.02 (or less) per ADSs (or portion of ADSs) dividend ٨ Taxes and other governmental charges the Depositary or the As necessary custodian have to pay on any ADS or Share underlying an ADS (e.g., stock transfer taxes, stamp duty or withholding taxes) Desistantisa sa tasa ƙ. ƙ.
+Transfer and registration of shares on our share register to or from Registration or transfer fees the name of the Depositary or its agent when you deposit or withdraw shares •Cable, telex and facsimile transmissions (when expressly provided Expanses of the Depositery in the deposit agreement) Expenses of the Depositary •Conversion of foreign currency Distribution of securities distributed to holders of deposited A fee equivalent to the fee that would be payable if securities securities which are distributed by the Depositary to ADS registered distributed to ADS holders had been Shares and the Shares holders had been deposited for issuance of ADSs Any charges incurred by the Depositary or its agents for servicing As necessary. the deposited securities As necessary.